Rigidity of groups of circle diffeomorphisms and Teichm\"uller spaces

-A more restricted sufficient condition for the conjugation will be also obtained without the assumption $\alpha >1/2$.
-To do this, we use the $p$-integrable Teich\-m\"ul\-ler space $T^p$ obtained from $\Ael^p(\D)$ $(p \geq 2)$ for $\alpha>1/p$ (Theorem \ref{conjugate2}).
-The proof will be postponed until Section \ref{7}.
-In a future research, we expect that this result can be generalized to the statement as in Theorem \ref{conjugate}.
+A more restricted sufficient condition for the conjugation will be also obtained without the assumption $\alpha >1/2$ (Theorem \ref{conjugate2}).
+To prove this, we use the $p$-integrable Teich\-m\"ul\-ler space $T^p$ defined by $\pi(\Ael^p(\D))$ for $\alpha>1/p$.
+The proofs of these theorems in Section 5 will be given in Sections \ref{6} and \ref{7}.

-In the present paper, we also introduce the $p$-Weil-Petersson metric on $T^p$, which is a Finsler metric defined in a similar way to the Weil-Petersson metric on $T^2$, and prove its basic properties in Section \ref{6}.
-In particular, comparison with the $p$-norm (Corollary \ref{distancenorm}), completeness (Corollary \ref{complete}) and continuity (Theorem \ref{continuous}) are given.
-Geometry of this metric will be utilized for the future problem.

 Results obtained in this paper and the related work \cite{Mat2} have been announced in survey articles \cite{Mat0} and \cite{Mat3}.
-As another application of the rigidity theorem, we can embed the deformation space of a Fuchsian group $\Gamma$ within $\Diff^{r}_+(\S1)$ for any $r>1$ into the deformation space of $\Gamma$ in $\Sym$.
-This is also sketched out in \cite{Mat3}; the detail will appear elsewhere.
-The latter space has been studied in \cite{Mat6} as the Teich\-m\"ul\-ler space of $\Gamma$-invariant symmetric structures on $\S1$.
+As another application of the rigidity theorem, we can embed the deformation space of a Fuchsian group $\Gamma$ within $\Diff^{r}_+(\S1)$ for any $r>1$ into the deformation space $AT(\Gamma)$ of $\Gamma$ in $\Sym$.
+This is also sketched out in \cite{Mat3}; the detail is contained in \cite{Mat7}.
+The space $AT(\Gamma)$ has been studied in \cite{Mat6} as the Teich\-m\"ul\-ler space of $\Gamma$-invariant symmetric structures on $\S1$.